 This is a particularly nervous period for a founder as it is a time period that is largely full of inertia.
 The M&A consultant will again have to rely on their personal qualities during this stage, helping to organize the steps and acting as a conduit between the buyer and seller.

 Having documentation and data access all ready in advance will assist with the due diligence process.
 The founder will also need to be open and available to employees who may feel distracted and/or worried by these developments, which should be coming as a surprise for them.

 In all, this step should take no longer than 60 days.
 If there are other roadblocks that are out of the control of the seller (for example the buyer’s financing capital) then the transaction may take longer to close.
 But assuming that all goes well, then the deal will finally close and the buyer and seller can exchange.

-In describing this process, it is evident that an M&A consultant is a very visible and important actor inside the transaction of selling a company.
-Aside from the tangible characteristics that will be straightforward to asses—track record, qualifications, brand names on their CV, a key attribute to assess is rapport—this will be an advisor that the founder will be going into battle with.
+In describing this process, it is evident that an M&A consultant is a very visible and important actor inside the M&A activity of selling a company.
+Aside from the tangible characteristics that will be straightforward to assess—track record, qualifications, brand names on their CV, a key attribute to assess is rapport—this will be an advisor that the founder will be going into battle with.
 There will be many late nights and tough conversations.
 Assessing this and their integrity and flexibility will ensure that a prospective business seller has a skilled operator on their side.